Taliesin West: Wright usage

 The Arizona complex became known as "Taliesin West", contrasting with the original compound in Wisconsin, which became "Taliesin East".
 The original structure, in turn, had been named for the Welsh bard Taliesin, whose name means "shining brow" or "radiant brow".
 In contrast to Wright's other projects, Taliesin West had not gained its name until after most of the initial structures were completed.
 The apprentices had thought of several names for the complex, such as "Aladdin" and "Rockledge".
 Other alternate names, like "Taliesin in the Desert" and "Desert Camp", also failed to gain popularity.
 The writer Neil Levine states that Taliesin West "assumed the role of defining Wright's architecture and persona to the outside world", supplanting the original studio in some respects, while The New York Times characterized the structures as a "countercultural colony".

-Wright designed numerous structures while at Taliesin West, such as the Price Tower, Monona Terrace, Gammage Memorial Auditorium, and Solomon R. Guggenheim Museum.
+Wright designed many of his later structures while at Taliesin West, such as the Price Tower, Monona Terrace, Gammage Memorial Auditorium, and Solomon R. Guggenheim Museum.
 Up to 100 Taliesin Fellowship apprentices worked there during the winters, and they performed many tasks there, per Wright's belief that they should learn through experience.
 For instance, they erected temporary shelters in the desert nearby, which Wright then critiqued.
 The apprentices adhered to a detailed schedule, starting with a 6:30 a.m. breakfast, though their clocks were deliberately set one hour ahead.
 The apprentices took turns maintaining the estate and doing tasks such as cooking and gardening.
 A bell tower in the main building marked when it was time to eat.
 Apprentices cooked meals in the kitchen, which they then ate in the communal dining room.
 Wright was reportedly a difficult teacher to work with, though his onetime apprentice Rudolph Schindler said: "Yet I believe that a year in his studio would be worth any sacrifice."
 On weekends, the estate was open to tourists for $5 each.